 - Pickled Vegetables – A side of pickles or sauerkraut or cherry marinated tomatoes adds a tangy contrast to the creamy sauce.

-- Fresh Salad – A light cucumber and tomato salad with a simple olive oil dressing balances out the richness.
+- Fresh Salad – A light cucumber and mint salad with a simple olive oil dressing balances out the richness.

 - Rustic Bread – A slice of crusty sourdough or rye bread is perfect for soaking up the sauce.